 R. Scott Gill, Ph.D., has served as a director of Sypris and its predecessor since 1983.
-Mr. Gill currently serves as a Lecturer in the School of Architecture at the University of Texas at Austin.
-Mr. Gill served as Managing Broker for Baird & Warner, a residential real estate brokerage firm, from June 2007 to October 2011.
-From June 2005 to June 2007, he served as a Managing Member of Astor & Longwood, LLC, a real estate development and investment company.
-Mr. Gill served as a Managing Broker with Coldwell Banker Residential Brokerage from 2003 to 2005 and as a Managing Broker and Associate with Koenig & Strey GMAC Real Estate, a residential real estate firm, from 1999 to 2003.
+Mr. Gill currently serves as a partner in the Austin, Texas based real estate brokerage firm Astor & Longwood, LLC.
+Additionally, Mr. Gill serves as a Lecturer in the School of Architecture at the University of Texas at Austin.
+From 1999 until 2011, Mr. Gill held positions as a managing broker or a managing member for a number of residential real estate brokerage and development firms located in Chicago, Illinois.
 Mr. Gill served as Senior Vice President and Secretary of Sypris from 1997 to 1998, and as Vice President and Secretary of its predecessor from 1983 to 1998.
 R. Scott Gill is the brother of Jeffrey T. Gill.
 The Nominating and Governance Committee believes that based on his experience, in-depth knowledge of the Company and expertise in business management, Mr. Gill's continued service as a director is in the Company's best interest.